 Never have I had a diver complain to me that the classroom sessions are boring, even though we often times spend over eight hours on academics over a few days.

 Also I have never had a diver complain to me that the course was a waste of their time or that they did not feel the course challenged them enough -OR- not worth the money they spent.

 This training has been reported to me as the BEST and most thorough training they have ever undergone.

-You will see a lot of cave during this class even though we are limited to using 50 cubic feet of gas for penetration or 1000 feet, whichever comes first.
+You will see a lot of cave during this class.
 We will see several different caves and caverns during the class to help you become more well rounded in your journey to becoming a Full Cave Diver.

 Call or text Jim at 352-363-0013